BeastTheNinja/BeastTheNinja/README.md

 # 🧑‍💻 BeastTheNinja

 Welcome!
 I’m an aspiring Front-End Developer passionate about web technologies, with a focus on building interactive and user-friendly web applications.
-I’m always learning and working on new projects to grow my skills.
+I’m always learning and working on new projects and technologies — check out my portfolio below!

 ---